How Safe Am I Given What I See? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Abstract

 \section{Abstract}

-End-to-end learning has emerged as a major paradigm for developing autonomous systems.
+End-to-end learning has emerged as a major paradigm for developing autonomous controllers.
 Unfortunately, with its performance and convenience comes an even greater challenge of safety assurance.
-A key factor of this challenge is the absence of the notion of a low-dimensional and interpretable dynamical state, around which traditional assurance methods revolve.
-Focusing on the online safety prediction problem, this paper proposes a configurable family of learning pipelines based on generative world models, which do not require low-dimensional states.
-To implement these pipelines, we overcome the challenges of learning safety-informed latent representations and missing safety labels under prediction-induced distribution shift.
-These pipelines come with statistical calibration guarantees on their safety chance predictions based on conformal prediction.
-We perform an extensive evaluation of the proposed learning pipelines on two case studies of image-controlled systems: a racing car and a cartpole.
+A key factor in this challenge is the absence of low-dimensional and interpretable dynamical states, around which traditional assurance methods revolve.
+Focusing on the online safety prediction problem, this paper systematically investigates a flexible family of learning pipelines based on generative world models, which do not require low-dimensional states.
+To implement these pipelines, we overcome the challenges of missing safety labels under prediction-induced distribution shift and learning safety-informed latent representations.
+Moreover, we provide statistical calibration guarantees for our safety chance predictions based on conformal inference.
+An extensive evaluation of our predictor family on two image-controlled case studies, a racing car and a cartpole, delivers counterintuitive results and highlights open problems in deep safety prediction.